Your Burnaby books close in QuickBooks, then a spreadsheet rebuilds the part QuickBooks couldn't see

 Exactly what you get

 Accounting logic layered on your existing ledger: cost by production, BC tax-credit eligible spend tagged as booked, and automatic consolidation across your per-show entities, with QuickBooks or Xero kept as the GL.
-It connects to the production-cost ERP (Enterprise Resource Planning) tracking shoot-day spend, the HR (Human Resources) software feeding crew payroll, and a business intelligence dashboard for slate profitability, so the controller's monthly spreadsheet rebuild disappears.
+It connects to the production-cost ERP (Enterprise Resource Planning) tracking shoot-day spend, the HR (Human Resources) software feeding crew payroll, and a business intelligence (BI) dashboard for slate profitability, so the controller's monthly spreadsheet rebuild disappears.

 How to choose a developer in Burnaby